Tactical Athlete Performance Pyramid: A Training Hierarchy

 The better question is: What does my performance actually depend on?

+The Tactical Athlete Performance Pyramid is the framework that maps this hierarchy, from foundational aerobic capacity and tissue tolerance, up through strength, power, and work capacity, to task-specific operational capability at the top.
 Tactical athletes who want programming designed around this exact model can explore our CF ONE tactical performance programs.

-Base Layer: Aerobic Capacity & Tissue Tolerance
+Base Layer: Aerobic Capacity and Tissue Tolerance

-The foundation of the pyramid consists of two tightly linked qualities: aerobic capacity and tissue tolerance.
+The foundation of the Tactical Athlete Performance Pyramid consists of two tightly linked qualities: aerobic capacity and tissue tolerance.
+These are the qualities that take the longest to build, the longest to lose, and that everything above them depends on.

 The foundational principles underlying this base layer, and why tactical conditioning is structured the way it is, are covered in depth in what tactical conditioning is, the parent concept this pyramid is built on.